What is inbound marketing?

 Search engine optimisation

-- use page / article titles that explain as accurately as possible what your content is about
+- use page titles and H1 tags that explain precisely what your content is about

 - include keywords in your site’s URLs – for example, if you’re writing a blog post about cocktails, it would be better to use a page URL of www.mysite.com/cocktails over www.mysite.com/?page=sakhkxas123.php